OSGeo/gdal/gdal/doc/source/development/rfc/rfc50_ogr_field_subtype.rst

 This should have no impact on read-only operations done by applications.
-Update operations could be impacted if an out-of-range value for the subtype is written (but such a behaviour probably already caused issues, either ignored or notified by the backend)
+Update operations could be impacted if an out-of-range value for the subtype is written (but such a behavior probably already caused issues, either ignored or notified by the backend)

 Documentation